(Last updated October 2018)

 The importance of probation

+Probation is a critical part of the recruitment process.
 During probation, an agency assesses whether a person is suited to the APS, the agency and the job.
 A period of probation which is effectively managed supports capability by delivering a workforce that is fit for purpose, productive and accountable.

 Where the condition of probation has not been satisfactorily met, the agency can end employment.
 For more information see 'Where employment is to be terminated' below.